msarwadi/msarwadi/README.md

 ## Projects
 ### Sentiment Analysis of SEC Filing Responses <br>
+**Summary:** Created a Neural Network Model that performed Sentiment Analysis on a CSV file of Responses; Model categorized responses as Accepted, Rejected, or Neutral

 ### Regression Analysis on Confidence in Government - World Happiness Report <br>
+**Summary:** Created a Linear Regression Model that predicted a country's confidence in their government based on data from the World Happiness Report

 ### Marvelous Match!
+**Summary**: Utilized AWS Rekognition to create a program that compares an input image to a dataset of Avengers, performs a facial analysis of both images, and outputs the Avenger that the input image is most similar to

 ## Contact Info
 <img src="/images/LinkedIN.png" width="20" height="20" style="inline"> </img> &nbsp;